-13. Cooperation with Investigations.
+Cooperation with Investigations.

-Contractor agrees that it will cooperate with the EA and law enforcement, where necessary, in any investigations into a Breach.
-Any costs incidental to the required cooperation or participation of the Contractor or its' Authorized Users, as related to such investigations, will
+Contractor agrees that it will cooperate with BOCES and law enforcement, where necessary, in any investigations into a Breach.
+Any reasonable costs incidental to the required cooperation or participation of the Contractor or its' Authorized Users, as related to such investigations, will be the sole responsibility of the Contractor if such Breach is attributable to Contractor or its Subcontractors.

-14. Notification to Individuals.
+Notification to Individuals.

-Where a Breach of PII occurs that is attributable to Contractor, Contractor shall pay for or promptly reimburse the EA for the full cost of the EA's notification to Parents, Eligible Students, teachers, and/or principals, in accordance with Education Law Section 2-d and 8 NYCRR Part 121.
+Where a Breach of PII occurs that is attributable to Contractor, Contractor shall pay for or promptly reimburse BOCES for the full reasonable cost of BOCES's notification to Parents, Eligible Students, teachers, and/or principals, in accordance with Education Law Section 2-d and 8 NYCRR Part 121.

-15. Termination.
+Termination.